EGI-Federation/documentation/content/en/users/data/storage/block-storage/_index.md

 Once the disk is operational, steps 2 and 3 are no longer necessary.

-You can now send files (for example DATA.dat) from your personal computer to your virtual machine in a secure way, for example with scp:
+You can now send files (for example `DATA.dat`) from your personal computer to your virtual machine in a secure way, for example with `scp`:

 ```shell
 $ scp -i ${HOME}/.ssh/cloudkey DATA.dat ubuntu@134.158.151.224:/storage1